JasonCDN/ARDVARC/libraries/SensorControl/README.md

 * <a href="#getfloortype">getFloorType()</a>: Returns 1 if the floor is dark, 2 if the floor is light.
 * <a href="#hasfloorchanged">hasFloorChanged(interval = 100)</a>: Returns true if the floor has changed in the given interval
 * <a href="#gettimefloorlastchanged">getTimeFloorLastChanged()</a>: Returns how many milliseconds ago the floor changed
+* <a href="#getwallangle">getWallAngle()</a> : Calculates the angle to the wall from the normal
+* <a href="#getwalldistance">getWallDistance()</a> : Returns the closest distance measured from the front
+* <a href="#getdistancecomponents">getDistanceComponents(Array<int> array)</a> : Returns a 3-element array of distance measurements (from left to right).
+* <a href="#getreardistance">getRearDistance()</a> : Returns the distance to the closest rear obstacle (in line of sight of sensor).

 ------------------------------------------------------------------------------

 ## Ultrasonic sensors (*Wall* or *Distance*)

+<a id="getwallangle"></a>
+### int getWallAngle()

+Returns the argument angle to the wall's normal.
+The angle will be negative if the car is angled to the right, and positive if angled to the left.
+All angles are relative to the normal vector.

+Note that the angle range isn't strictly `-90 -> 90` degrees.
+Rather, the angle range depends on the spacing and the accuracy of the ultrasonic sensors.

+Also take care with how often you call this function.
+It takes roughly 100 ms to get get samples from the ultrasonics on the front of the car (speed of sound and all that), so try not to use it while running timer sensitive tasks (like driving, for instance).

+<a id="getwalldistance"></a>
+### int getWallDistance()

+Returns the shortest distance to the wall - nuff said.
+(Contact API author if average or middle distance needed.)

+Like with previous functions, take care with how often you call *this* function.
+It takes roughly 100 ms to get get samples from the ultrasonics on the front of the car (speed of sound and all that), so try not to use it while running timer sensitive tasks.

+<a id="getdistancecomponents"></a>
+### void getDistanceComponents(Array<int> array)

+Internally fills a 3-element array with distances from each of the three ultrasonic sensors on the front.
+See the ["Using Arrays with the API"](#arraysandapi) section.

+Note that it takes roughly 100 ms to ping all three sensors, so try to keep pinging to a minimum.
+(Contact author if the timing is giving you trouble, then will check if can avoid pinging all three sensors.)

+<a id="getreardistance"></a>
+### int getRearDistance()

+Returns the distance measured by the rear ultrasonic sensor.

 <a id="linetrackingsensor"></a>